nikol1313/async-video-downloader/README.md

 ```env
 DATABASE=postgresql+asyncpg://user:password@db:5432/app
 ```
-and also put this .env in alembic.ini `sqlalchemy.url =`
+and also put this url in alembic.ini `sqlalchemy.url =`

 2. Build and start the application: